akash-2303/Vibe-Check-Blog/README.md

 I performed linking for both the presidential debates of 2024.
 Since these files were 6+ GB [I stored in drive](https://uflorida-my.sharepoint.com/:f:/g/personal/akashbalaji_ufl_edu/El6ZUOgjBLxElQAw0iOyPdEBqJNN7Q7bCrjts8272POVEw?e=8dONxJ)

 #### Stage 3: Dashboard
 The final part was making a dashboard to showcase my results.
-Owint to time restrictions I was only able to make the dashboard for one deabte, so I made it for the first presidential debate of 2024 between candidates Donald Trump and Joe Biden.
+Owing to time restrictions I was only able to make the dashboard for one deabte, so I made it for the first presidential debate of 2024 between candidates Donald Trump and Joe Biden.
 Since I am using session memory to store comments I am only displaying the first 10 linked comments.
 I made the dahsboard using Gant charts and dash in [`plotly`](https://dash.plotly.com/tutorial).

 Here is a video description of the dashboard in its current status: [Dashboard](https://youtu.be/74ku-mNPG-U)